Babysitting Options for Children with Autism

 7. Contact local college-level special education programs

 If there is a local school that offers certifications or training in areas such as speech therapy, occupational therapy or applied behavior analysis, it is worthwhile to give the office a call.
-There may be students who are educated in the needs of someone with autism and is interested in working with you to gain more experience.
+There may be students who are educated in the needs of individuals with autism and is interested in working with you to gain more experience.

 8. Seek out support groups

 While this may not be the type of babysitter you were originally intending, support groups can provide an untraditional yet healthy chance at respite for you.
-Some of our Hopebridge parents have therapeutic recommendations that include childcare.
+Some of our Hopebridge families have therapeutic recommendations that include childcare.

 As a final rule, we also highly suggest checking two or three references before hiring anyone outside of your close friends and family.